Bruce McLaren: Death

-Motorsport author Eoin Young said that McLaren had "virtually penned his own epitaph" in his 1964 book From the Cockpit.
-Referring to the death of teammate Timmy Mayer, McLaren had written:

-The news that he had died instantly was a terrible shock to all of us, but who is to say that he had not seen more, done more and learned more in his few years than many people do in a lifetime?
-To do something well is so worthwhile that to die trying to do it better cannot be foolhardy.
-It would be a waste of life to do nothing with one's ability, for I feel that life is measured in achievement, not in years alone.
+Motorsport author Eoin Young wrote that McLaren had "virtually penned his own epitaph" in his 1964 book From the Cockpit, in which McLaren had written in light of teammate Timmy Mayer's death: "To do something well is so worthwhile that to die trying to do it better cannot be foolhardy.
+It would be a waste of life to do nothing with one's ability, for I feel that life is measured in achievement, not in years alone."